alexeygumirov/external-monitor-brightness/README.md

 ![Brightness levels](./images/brightness_chart.png)

-The astral times for a given location (in the `config.json` file) are taken fro the [astral](hhttps://astral.readthedocs.io/en/latest/) library.
-Therefore no internet connection is needed for this application.
+The astral times for a given location (in the `config.json` file) are taken from the [astral](hhttps://astral.readthedocs.io/en/latest/) library.
+Therefore, no internet connection is needed for this application.

-This tool does not work with built-in laptop displays, because ususally their brightness is controlled by the laptop's hardware, and not by the DDC protocol.
+This tool does not work with built-in laptop displays, because usually their brightness is controlled by the laptop's hardware, and not by the DDC protocol.

 ## Key Functionality